 Build to Rent consists of large purpose-built rental accommodation funded by institutional investment.
 Many of the developments have a focus on lifestyle renting, with facilities such as on-site gyms, concierge, meeting rooms and shared working space.

 Meanwhile, over in Nottingham there has also been plenty of Build to Rent activity.
-Nottingham’s credentials are similar to Birmingham’s.
-It has a young population and thriving workforce, with two universities and lots of graduate workers looking for rental homes.
+Nottingham’s credentials are similar to Birmingham’s: it has a young population and thriving workforce, with two universities and lots of graduate workers looking for rental homes.
 All of these factors make Nottingham a prime investment hotspot for developers.